 • History of third or fourth degree tear;

-1.3.3 Situations requiring higher level monitoring during pregnancy AND special precautions for delivery (CEmONC)
+1.3.3 Situations requiring closer monitoring during pregnancy AND special precautions for delivery (CEmONC)

-– History of abruptio placentae, severe pre-eclampsia or eclampsia (for secondary prophylaxis with aspirin, Chapter 4, Section 4.5.6).
+– History of abruptio placentae, severe pre-eclampsia or eclampsia.

-– Pre-eclampsia (risk of eclampsia, coagulopathy, maternal death, abruptio placentae, intrauterine growth retardation, intrauterine foetal death) or eclampsia.
+– Pre-eclampsia (risk of eclampsia, coagulopathy, maternal death, abruptio placentae, intrauterine growth restriction, intrauterine foetal death) or eclampsia.

 – Bleeding (risk of preterm delivery, foetal distress, intrauterine foetal death, anaemia, maternal death).

 – Severe anaemia (risk of small foetus, prematurity, neonatal anaemia, increased vulnerability in case of haemorrhage).
 Transfusion should be available in case of severe anaemia during the third trimester.